christielau/portfolio/pages/talks-and-workshops.md

 ## Design in fintech and the financial services industy
 Presented at:
 * <a href="https://www.bigmarker.com/tech-circus-tv/UX-Crunch-at-Home-Designing-for-Fintech" target="_blank">Designing for Fintech</a> at <a href="https://techcircus.io/future_events/ux-crunch/" target="_blank">UX Crunch (Tech Circus)</a>, June 2020
-* Why our clients need good Design at <a href="https://www.capco.com/?ref=christie" target="_blank">Capco</a>, May 2020
+* Business Value of Design for Our Clients <a href="https://www.capco.com/?ref=christie" target="_blank">Capco Friday Knowledge Sharing</a>, May 2020
-* <a href="https://www.eventbrite.co.uk/e/evolving-into-fintech-as-a-uxer-tickets-59760055936" target="_blank">Evolving into Fintech as a UXer</a> at General Assembly in London, April 2019
+* <a href="https://www.eventbrite.co.uk/e/evolving-into-fintech-as-a-uxer-tickets-59760055936" target="_blank">Evolving into Fintech as a UXer</a> at <a href="https://generalassemb.ly/instructors/christie-lau/20165">General Assembly</a> in London, April 2019

 ## Storyboard: Bring Your Product/Service Concept to Life
 Presented at:
-* <a href="https://www.linkedin.com/posts/jibran-ahmed_wearecapcodigital-covid19-stayabratabrhome-activity-6651439867823742976-iGKM" target="_blank"> Capco Infoblitz (weekly knowledge sharing</a>, March 2020
+* <a href="https://www.linkedin.com/posts/jibran-ahmed_wearecapcodigital-covid19-stayabratabrhome-activity-6651439867823742976-iGKM" target="_blank"> Capco Infoblitz (weekly knowledge sharing)</a>, March 2020
-* <a href="https://skl.sh/2TOE5Qc" target="_blank">Skillshare</a>, online Class, since January 2019 (Grand prize for First Time Business and Technology Teacher)
+* <a href="https://skl.sh/2TOE5Qc" target="_blank">Skillshare</a>, online class, since January 2019 (Grand prize for First Time Business and Technology Teacher)

 # Workshops
 * Internal one-day hackathon on upcoming opportunities at <a href="https://www.capco.com/?ref=christie" target="_blank">Capco</a>, December 2019
+* National coding week "Build your own bank" hackathon at <a href="https://www.capco.com/?ref=christie" target="_blank">Capco</a>, September 2019
-* Various design thinking training for consultant and clients at <a href="https://www.capco.com/?ref=christie" target="_blank">Capco</a>, ongoing
+* Various design thinking training for consultant and clients at <a href="https://www.capco.com/?ref=christie" target="_blank">Capco</a>, ongoing since October 2019

 <!--- write a blurb about the topic i'm talking about in under the title https://www.morganepeng.com/ --->